Steep Hill: Route

-The central (and steepest) part of the route is unsuited to any form of vehicle, and only passable on foot.
+The central (and steepest) part of the route has a one in five (20%) gradient, is unsuited to any form of vehicle, and only passable on foot.
 A handrail is provided along this section.
 The route is part of the Roman route from the ford over the River Witham to the Forum in modern Bailgate, and thus the final part of Ermine Street and Iter VI of the Antonine Itinerary.

 Architecture

 Two Norman houses lie on the street, Jew's House and Norman House, the latter formerly known as "Aaron the Jew's House".
 Both display characteristic Norman mullioned windows.
 Adjacent to and above the Jew's House stands Jews' Court, said to be from the Norman period but not displaying any obvious Norman features.
 There are some jettied half-timbered houses towards the top.

 In 2011, Steep Hill was named "Britain's Best Place" by the Academy of Urbanism, an award which aims for planners and architects to be able to "learn about place".